computer-lab/ctf/README.md

 # ctf

-The __Computer Lab CTF__ will be an information security Capture the Flag (CTF) event hosted by [Computer Lab](https://computerlab.io) somewhere in New York City.
+The __Computer Lab CTF__ will be an information security Capture the Flag (CTF) event hosted by [Computer Lab](https://computerlab.io) in New York City.
 An infosec CTF is a hacking wargame where the organizer hides digital "flags" on a network of computer systems, and participants attempt to find vulnerabilites that allow them to compromise systems and exfiltrate flags.

 There's a history of infosec CTFs dating back to the mid-90s, where a CTF became the centerpiece of the DEFCON hacking conference.
 The DEFCON CTF has developed